snotskie/ttrpg/site/src/world.md

     As a varan, you would have grown up hearing:

-    - The varan are the latest species to gain sentience, seemingly all at once over night across the land
+    - The varan once were normal lizard creatures native all across the land before they seemingly all gained sentiencs all at once over night years ago
     - Details about the home you grew up in, as well as local theories and rumors about why the varan suddenly became aware
-    - Whispers of locations where varan gather to trade information
+    - Knowledge of secret locations where varan gather to trade information, play varan sports, and get away from their day jobs
-    - The humans believe their warriors to be protectors of the whole realm
-    - The tusks have been ambushing all manner of trade routes
-    - The lucan think themselves safe under the protection of their dragon
-    - The ptero are resentful toward the humans over something that happened long ago, but they are pragmatic and continue to interact with them
-    - The fae rarely interfere in the disagreements of others

 ### Lifestyle

 !!! details "1.
-Carefree"
+Carefree -- Day-laborer"
     #### Basic Stats

     - **Head:** $d4$